Housane

 Housane or bicyclo[2.1.0]pentane is a saturated cycloalkane with the formula C5H8.
-It is a colorless volatile liquid at room temperature.
-It was named "housane" because of its shape.
+It is a colorless, volatile liquid at room temperature.
+It was named "housane" because of its shape, which resembles a simple drawing of a house.
 Structurally, the molecule consists of cyclopropane fused to cyclobutane.
 The synthesis of molecules containing multiple strained rings, such as housane, is a traditional endeavor in synthetic organic chemistry.

 Preparation

 The first synthesis of housane was reported by Criegee in 1957, where housane was obtained from the pyrolysis of 2,3-diazabicyclo[2.2.1]hept-2-ene.

 Housane can be prepared in several steps starting with cyclopentadiene.
 Other methods include photolysis of 2,3-diazabicyclo[2.2.1]hept-2-ene, pyrolysis of N-Phenyl-2-oxo-3-azabicyclo[2.2.1]heptane, and addition of methylene to cyclobutene.